senzhaocode/ScaR/README.md

       # fastq file path for the second end of paired-end reads

       --geneA RCC1 --geneB ABHD12B \
-      # fusion partner gene names (Refseq gene symbol and Ensembl id are accepted)
+      # fusion partner gene names (Refseq gene symbol and Ensembl id are accepted currently)

       --anchor 6 \
       # (default: 6)
       # Set the length of anchor.
 The minimum number of bases is required to match to geneA/geneB region in the scaffold sequence.
-      # If users want to more specificity of read mapping, just increase this value.
+      # Users can increase this value for more specificity of read mapping.

       --trimm 0 \
       # (default: 0)